fivebalanceID/Scripts/README.md

 ## Desktop wallet setup

 After the MN is up and running, you need to configure the desktop wallet accordingly.
 Here are the steps for Windows Wallet
-1. Download Destop Wallet [Fivebalance Desktop Wallet](https://github.com/fivebalanceID/Wallet-FBN/raw/master/fivebalance-qt.zip) and Open the FBN Coin Desktop Wallet.
+1. Download Wallet [Fivebalance Wallet](https://github.com/fivebalanceID/Wallet-FBN) and Open the FBN Coin Desktop Wallet.
 2. Close your wallet and open the Fivebalance Appdata folder.
 Its location depends on your OS.

 - **Windows:** Press Windows+R and write %appdata% - there, open the folder Fivebalance.